mike-zaharchenko17/os-homework/homework04/README.md

 *** Estimate ***

 With the spinlock, performance is roughly comparable to the unlocked implementation (again, codespaces).
-You can expect slowdowns of about 1.2x (revisit this with actual math)
+You can expect speedups of about 37%.

 ### Question 3